alexisrolland/ComfyUI-Blender/README.md

 ### Install Blender Add-on

+This add-on has been developed for Blender `v4.5` and above.

 Download the add-on package `comfyui_blender_[...].zip` from the **[LATEST RELEASE](https://github.com/alexisrolland/ComfyUI-Blender/releases)**.

 In Blender, go to `Edit` > `Preferences` > `Add-ons` > `Install from Disk` > select the zip package.